 - Reduced reliance on rote memorization

-These policies create an environment where unlearning becomes a natural part of education and professional development.
+These policy directions create an environment where unlearning becomes a natural part of both education and professional development.

 Tools and Resources – Practical Support for Unlearning